I read this story online many years ago and think it worth sharing and repeating forever, so…..

 Because the girl I was with seemed to be giving me romantic signals, I mistakenly thought she had a crush on me and so I thought I needed to address that issue directly with her.
 But instead, she clearly explained that she only saw me as a friend and was not in love with me.
 The moment she made that clear, I dropped the subject and moved on.
 My error was thinking her overly affectionate nature was something more.
 That’s it.
 I made NO attempt to seduce the girl, tell her she HAD to have sex with me at any point, or anything so disgusting.
 That simply didn’t happen!

 Last year, I had a dramatic falling out with Wahid Azal, who like me was an activist against the Baha’i Faith.
-But unlike me, he was the leader of his own “Bayani” cult based on the teachings of the Bab mixed with Marxism and other left wing extremist views.
+But unlike me, he was the leader of his own “Bayani” cult based on the teachings of the Bab mixed with Marxism (which is atheist, a fundamental contradiction since Azal was also supposed to believe in the same God as the Bab he supposedly followed).
 I refused to endorse his cult and when he was expelled from the ExBahai subreddit for disruptive conduct, I sided with the moderators of it against Azal.
 That turned him against me and over the next several months, he proceeded to accuse me of being racist, a white nationalist, a pro-Baha’i operative in league with the Baha’i leadership in Haifa (he also accused the ExBahai subreddit moderators of that), and even of being gay and also lusting after Azal’s wife before she died (hardly what a gay man would do, eh?).
 Of course, he could make none of those claims stick because there was no real evidence for any of them and I had made my rejection of racism and other forms of bigotry all too clear on my blog, and everywhere else for that matter.
 So what else is there to do when you are desperate to smear me?

 By this time, I had long forgotten about the blog entry I had written about Roy Moore and the little girl I’d been with and had moved on to many other things in my life.
 But Wahid Azal found that blog entry and he and his cult followers began to spread links to it in various places, and he also made a video attacking me titled (I kid you not) “Dale Husband confesses to being a Paedophile”.